 While Bethlehem is close to Jerusalem getting there can be tricky, so it usually recommended visiting with an organised tour or guide.

 Crossing the Border to the West Bank

 Bethlehem is located close to the border in the West Bank which is part of the Palestinian Territories.
 Tourists may cross the border between Israel and the West Bank very easily.
 However, Israeli citizens cannot enter the Area A zone in the West Bank where Bethlehem is located.
 Entry into Israel for Palestinian citizens is also very restricted.

-Hire cars from Israel may not cross the border nor can Taxis from Jerusalem.
+Hire cars from Israel may not cross the border nor can taxis from Jerusalem.
 There is a bus from the Damascus Gate in Jerusalem although this is quite slow.
-You can organise for a private car if deciding not to go with a tour guide.
+You can organise a private car if deciding not to go with a tour guide.